 Potential impact/consequence if assumption wrong There is a risk that costs or Any increase or decrease in costs or actions will actions have not need to be resourced differently to the approach adequately addressed. planned.
-Initiates, consents, and projects are delayed or poorly implemented Risk There is a risk that costs or actions have not adequately addressed.
-There is a risk that Initiates, consents, sobjectives differ and there poorly implemented are insufficient consultation and communication mechanisms in place.
-Level of uncertainty Low Low Stated assumption It is assumed that any costs or actions required regarding the Emissions Trading Scheme are adequately incorporated into the relevant AcMPs, Sustainability Strategies and the Long-Term Plan.
-Funding received from the waste levy is assumed to remain at similar levels (\$10/T and \$0.65/T MOE) Council will foster relationship with Māori and iwi as community members and as detailed through legislation and other agreements.
-Source of information The Council The Council Mahaanui Iwi Management Plan Assumption area Emissions Trading Scheme Māori role in decision- making and iwi expectations Activity All All
+Initiates, consents and projects are delayed or poorly implemented Risk There is a risk that costs or actions have not adequately addressed.
+There is a risk that Initiates, consents a objectives differ and there poorly implemented are insufficient consultation and communication mechanisms in place.
+Level of uncertainty Гом Low Stated assumption It is assumed that any costs or actions required in regard to the Emissions Trading Scheme are adequately incorporated into the relevant AcMPs, Sustainability Strategies and the Long Term Plan.
+Funding received from the waste levy is assumed to remain at similar levels (\$10/T and \$0.65/T MoE) Council will foster relationship with Maori and iwi as community members and as detailed through legislation and other agreements.
+Source of information The Council The Council Mahaanui Iwi Management Plan Assumption area Emissions Trading Scheme Maori role in decision- making and iwi expectations Activity Ρ All